 Welcome to Guides for ages 5 to 18 years

-Unit meetings usually take place once a week during the
+· Unit meetings usually take place once a week during

-Queensland school term for 2 hours within a local hut or community
+the Queensland school term for 2 hours within a local hut or community space.

-Units have opportunities to participate in many activities outside
+have opportunities to participate in many activities outside Unit meetings, for

-Unit meetings, for example: community events, camping, adventurous activities, social
+example: community events, camping, adventurous activities, social outings with

 Girl Guide Recognition System